 We talk about veins a lot here at Fox Vein & Laser Experts, focusing on topics such as vein procedures, vein removal, varicose and spider vein symptoms and prevention, etc. We tend to talk mostly about damaged veins, i.e., what varicose veins and spider veins are, and how to treat and get rid of them.
-It’s time that we talk more about healthy veins, and why properly functioning veins are so important to our well being.
+It’s time that we talk more about healthy veins, and why properly functioning veins are so important to our well-being.

-Veins, in the most simplest of explanations, are responsible for bringing deoxygenated blood from the organs to the heart.
+Veins, in the simplest of explanations, are responsible for bringing deoxygenated blood from the organs to the heart.
 There are multiple veins in the body, which all work together as part of a network called the venous system.

-Each of our veins have walls that are made up of three layers: the tunica externa, tunica media, and tunica intima.
-Each of these layers have different characteristics and functions.
+Each of our veins has walls that are made up of three layers: the tunica externa, tunica media, and tunica intima.
+Each of these layers has different characteristics and functions.
 The tunica externa is the thickest and outermost layer of the vein, made mostly of connective tissue.
 Inside this layer are very small blood vessels called vasa vasorum that supply blood to the walls of the vein.
-The tunica media, the middle layer, is thin and mostly made up of collagen, which is the one of the main components of connective tissue.
+The tunica media, the middle layer, is thin and mostly made up of collagen, which is one of the main components of connective tissue.
 The innermost layer is the tunica intima, which is made up of endothelium cells, connective tissue, and sometimes also has one-way valves that are meant to prevent blood from flowing backward.
 These one-way valves are mostly found in the arms and legs.

 Category of Veins